Ceasing to Look After a Child/Young Person under Section 20

 SCOPE OF THIS CHAPTER

-This chapter reflects the statutory guidance 'Ceasing to look after a child' in 'Care Planning, Placement and Case Review Regulations' as amended by the 'Care Planning and Fostering (Miscellaneous Amendments) Regulations 2015' together with Working Together to Safeguard Children.
+This chapter reflects the statutory guidance 'Ceasing to Look After a Child' in 'Care Planning, Placement and Case Review Regulations' together with Working Together to Safeguard Children.

 - Be the first stage for a Relinquished Child – particularly a child under 6 weeks of age;

-When a child is Accommodated, (and it is not part of a planned Short Break), timescales should be established at the outset for the length of time the Accommodation is considered to be required, together with a plan for the child returning home.
+When a child/young person is Accommodated, (and it is not part of a planned Short Break), timescales should be established at the outset for the length of time the Accommodation is considered to be required, together with a plan for the child/young person returning home.

-There can sometimes be concern about delay because of issues in working with either the parent or child.
-Equally, a parent or carer may request that the child be returned to their care ahead of the Care Plan, or where the concerns still exist.
-(See Section 2.3.
-Circumstances Around Ceasing to Look After a Child).
+There can sometimes be concerns about delay because of issues in working with either the parent or child/young person.
+Equally, a parent or carer may request that the child/young person be returned to their care ahead of the Care Plan, or when the concerns still exist.

-Ceasing to Look After a child will normally be part of the Care Plan that will fully consider these issues.
+Ceasing to Look After a child/young person will normally be part of the Care Plan that will fully consider these issues.

-As a result of Accommodating the child, in most cases there will already be an Assessment and a range of multi-agency information about the child and the family which will include an understanding of the child and family's needs, wishes and wants, together with an appreciation of their respective abilities to work with support services in a positive and constructive way.
+As a result of Accommodating the child/young person, in most cases there will already be an Assessment and a range of multi-agency information about the child/young person and the family which will include an understanding of the child/young person and family's needs, wishes and wants, together with an appreciation of their respective abilities to work with support services in a positive and constructive way.

-Where the plan is for a child to return to the care of their family when they cease to be looked-after, there should be a robust planning and decision-making process to ensure the decision is in the best interests of the child and will safeguard and promote their welfare.
+Where the plan is for a child/young person to return to the care of their family when they cease to be looked-after, there should be a robust planning and decision-making process to ensure the decision is in the best interests of the child/young person and will safeguard and promote their welfare.